-- sputterSpeciesName The name of the secondary electron particle source block. - sputterElectronSpeciesName The name of the emitted electron species.
+- sputterSpeciesName The name of the secondary electron particle source block. - sputterElectronSpeciesName The name of the emitted electron species. - start The simulation time at which emission begins. - stop The simulation time at which emission ends. - sputterEmittedSpeciesType The type of atom that is to be sputtered.
+See the sputter emitter documentation for a list of valid types.

-- sputterEmittedSpeciesType The type of atom that is to be sputtered.
-See the sputter emitter documentation for a list of valid types. - vsig A three-vector of rms velocities. - emissionAxis An integer that defines the axis of emission (e.g. x,y, or z). - emissionDir A string: "positive" or "negative".
+- vsig A three-vector of rms velocities. - emissionAxis An integer that defines the axis of emission (e.g. x,y, or z). - emissionDir A string: "positive" or "negative".
 Defines which direction for the secondary electrons to travel after emission. - emissionCoord A real valued coordinate that defines the emission offset, or the distance away from the absorber to emit. - sputterParticleSinkName The name of the particle sink that the secondary particles are to be emitted from.
 Must be a Boundary Absorb and Save or a Cut Cell Absorb and Save.